pkarsy/tcpberry/README.md

 Then there is a myriad of network configurations, most Access Points create their own NAT and obviously the laptop and the ESP must be connected to the same AP (Which is not certain if you are on a Work or Public network).

 And finally there are Access Points isolating the clients (as a security measure) blocking all direct protocols including tcpberry.
-Probably the most realistic way of using tcpberry on those cases, is using your mobile phone as Access Point for your PC/Laptop and for ESP32.
+Probably the most realistic way of using tcpberry on those cases, is using your mobile phone as Access Point.

 However the most simple solution is mqttberry.

-## mqttberry (a ESP32x Berry Script)
+## mqttberry (ESP32x daemon)

-Does the same job as tcpberry but uses 2 MQTT topics
+Does the same job as tcpberry, but uses 2 MQTT topics

 ```sh
 mqttberry/MyTasmotaTopic/upload
 mqttberry/MyTasmotaTopic/report
 ```

-thr first for code uploads and the second for answers.
+the first is for code uploads and the second for answers.

 It is slower than tcpberry (but still perfectly OK) and needs 2-3 seconds for a 5-10K script when using a external mqtt server like flespi or hivemq.
 It is way faster using a LAN mqtt broker (but in that case use tcpberry).
-There are many advantages using this option :
+There are some advantages using this option :

 - The developer and the ESP32 can be in different networks (home-work for example or home-mobile), No need for port forwardings etc.
 - The communication is encrypted (if using MQTT-TLS) and authenticated.
-- No open ports on ESP32 allowing the mqttberry to run even on production environments (But you need to be careful not to brick the module with buggy code).
+- No open ports on ESP32 allowing mqttberry to run even on production environments (But you need to be careful not to break the functionality with buggy code).

 ## berryuploader

 This is the PC-side program that performs the upload.

 It is not designed to run directly, it does not accept command line arguments, only environment variables.
-The idea is to have a shell script in a project directory and the script sets the environment and calls the berryuploader.
-The examples contain such a shell script.
+You need to have a shell script in a project directory and the script sets the environment and calls the berryuploader.
+Each example contain such a shell script.
 You can modify and use it for your projects.

-The uploader can work with a TCP socket (tcpberry must be loaded on the ESP) or MQTT messages (mqttberry must be loaded).
-Probably you want to have both servers running on the ESP32.
+The uploader can work with a TCP socket (tcpberry must be running on the ESP) or MQTT messages (mqttberry must be running).
+Probably you want to have both servers in parallel.

 The repository contains the berryuploader executable precompiled for linux and windows.
 You can compile it yourself but you need golang installed.
+WARNING windows scripts are not included, if you can create them send me a note.

 ## Installation